rjwalls/CS4401-notes/2099-01-04-understanding_stack_smashing.md

 #### Code Injection

-If, as an attacker, you can't overwrite/modify the existing code for a process, then the logical next step to supply you own malicious code.
+If, as an attacker, you can't overwrite/modify the existing code for a process, then the logical next step to supply your own malicious code.
 This class of attack is generally referred to as **code injection**.
 That is what the "Shell Code" section of smashing the stack is about.